YU000jp/logseq-db-plugin-external-link/readme.md

 ### Usage

-- Paste the URL into the block and press Enter to exit edit mode.
+- Paste the URL into the block and press Enter or Esc to exit edit mode.
 - Only in non-editing mode, a conversion button appears next to the external link (URL string).
 - Pressing the convert button performs the fetch and if the title can be retrieved from the site, the URL string is converted to markdown.